MET-OM/metocean-api/docs/index.rst

 Welcome to metocean-api's documentation!
 =====================================

-**metocean-api** is a Python package for metocean analysis of NORA3 (wind and wave) hindcast.
+**metocean-api** is a Python tool to extract time series of metocean data from global/regional/coastal hindcasts/reananalysis.

-The package contains functions that:
+The package contains functions to extract time series to csv-format from:
-  * create time series and save in csv-format
+  * NORA3 hindcast (wind and wave)
-  * generate statistics (tables, diagrams etc)
+  * ...

 Installing **metocean-api**
 =============================================